urbanware-org/msgui/README.md

 ## Requirements

-As already mentioned above, `msg.exe` is not included in *Windows* home editions, so a professional or enterprise version is required.
+As already mentioned above, `msg.exe` is not included in *Windows* home editions, so a professional or enterprise edition is required.

 ### Binary